-- seven members: Global Public Affairs and Sustainability Senior Director; Group Head of Human Resources; Group Head of Supply Chain; Group Head of Marketing; Group Financial Planning and Analysis, Statutory Reporting, Investor Relations and Corporate Finance Senior Director; Group Internal Audit Senior Director; Corporate Communications Director, - meets periodically to: evaluate and propose cross-functional sustainability projects and activities, and validate the materiality analysis.
+- Head of Supply Chain; Group Head of Marketing; Group Financial Planning and Analysis, Statutory Reporting, Investor Relations and Corporate Finance Senior Director; Group Internal Audit Senior Director; Corporate Communications Director. - materiality analysis.

 The Sustainability team:

 - ensures the sustainability strategy is embedded into processes and practices, - drives the implementation of the Global Sustainability Strategy in cooperation with the main Corporate functions, - reports progress to the Chairman and to the Leadership Team, - supports the Sustainability Committee and coordinates its activities, - supports Investor Relations and Corporate Communication in sharing and communicating sustainability updates to external stakeholders.